 And when the edges disappear?
 What do you think happens?
 Even the limit culture has swung from fun to the point where I expect to get in fights every time I dare to play.
 That answer has dried up, too.

 Men obviously do not hate women.
-The word should be reserved for some very special cases, for serial killers and the mentally ill and the rare true lout or really, something so abstracted that doesn’t translate at all into why the drunk guy at the 2/5 game slapped the waitresses’ ass.
+The word should be reserved for some very special cases, for serial killers and the mentally ill and the rare true lout or really, something so abstracted that doesn’t translate at all into why the drunk guy at the 2/5 game slapped the waitresses’ ass or got mad at you while his little world fell apart in a poker hand.
 The habit of the half-educated to scourge the world with half-baked ideas is a long and dangerous one.
 Even if you have no grasp at all of psychology, you can probably be persuaded into understanding that it didn’t happen because of hatred.

 Now I know a lot of you can’t see this or don’t want to, and think that what motivates behaviors, the ones unlikeable to you, requires your opprobrium, your judgement, your activism.
 That’s fine, the non-reality-based community welcomes you to a world of exciting propositions that can stimulate you for a lifetime, not just misogyny!
 You can spend time trying to figure out why command economies mysteriously fail and how to overcome that through superior technology.
 You can provide theories on how to run society without enforcing laws.
 You can join think tanks to help run the world without conflict.
 You can try to figure out why your race/age group/religion is best and their race/age/religion is not.
 You can get an entire degree specializing in convincing people of how they should eat/live/have sex/raise/kill their offspring.
 You can go to conferences, universities, get-togethers, flagellation rooms for why god/conscience/society does/does not want this thing from you/them.